Resolution of the Burrows-Wheeler Transform Conjecture: Converting LZ77 to Run Length BWT

-We now extend the construction to arbitrary $\sigma \geq 2$.
-During the computation of $\mathcal{J}_X$, we maintain a priority queue containing, for $h \in [0 \dd \sigma)$, the smallest unextracted element of $\mathcal{J}_{XY_h}$.
-During the algorithm, after extracting (and removing) the minimum element $j'$ corresponding to $h \in [0 \dd \sigma)$ from the queue, the new minimum element $j''$ specifies the range $[j' \dd j'']$ of elements to be extracted from $\mathcal{J}_{XY_h}$.
+To generalize the merging to any $\sigma \geq 2$, during the computation of $J'_X$, we maintain a priority queue containing, for $h \in [0 \dd \sigma)$, the smallest unextracted element of $J'_{XY_h}$.
+After extracting (and removing) the minimum element $p'$ corresponding to $h \in [0 \dd \sigma)$ from the queue, the new minimum element $p''$ specifies the range $[p' \dd p'']$ of elements to be extracted from $J'_{XY_h}$.
 The queue contains at most $\sigma$ elements.
 We perform $\bigO(1)$ queue operations for each run.
-Thus, the complexity of the construction is not affected. \end{proof}
+Thus, the complexity of the construction is not affected. \end{proof} The above Theorem holds also if $W$ is the sequence of substrings of $\revstr{T}^{\infty}$.